jstetich/Lake_Water_Quality_sum/Data/DATA_SOURCES.md

 District, on December 7, 2020.
 Data file name suggests data was complete as of 2/24/2020, and it includes data through 2019.

-In Separate e-mail (Dec 8, 2020) in response to some questions, Nate said:
+In a separate e-mail (Dec 8, 2020) in response to some questions, Nate said:

 > The UserVarEJ column in the Event tab is Secchi Data collected with a view scope with no mask.
 There was a correction factor applied to account for this